 Broward County Resiliency Center (BCRC)

 Our District and our entire community are forever changed by the tragedy at Marjory Stoneman Douglas High School.
 As we begin the 2018/19 school year, we remain focused on building strength as a community and finding ways to heal together.

 Broward County Resiliency Center (BCRC), located at the Amphitheatre at Pine Trails Park,10561 Trails End, Parkland, Florida serves all who seek individual, family and group counseling.
-The center is staffed with three full time licensed clinicians who provide trauma-informed counseling services.
+The center is staffed with two full time licensed clinicians who provide trauma-informed counseling services.
 The Center offers drop-ins, individual appointments, family therapy appointments, and group therapy.